invertase/react-query-firebase/README.md

 npm i --save react react-query
 ```

-Before using this library, ensure React Query is setup by following the [Installation](https://react-query.tanstack.com/quick-start) guide.
+Before using this library, ensure React Query is setup on your project by following the [Installation](https://react-query.tanstack.com/quick-start) guide.

-Next install one of the React Query Firebase packages:
+Next install one of the React Query Firebase packages, e.g:

 ```bash
 npm i --save @react-query-firebase/firestore